Electronic Industries Alliance: History

 The EIA announced in 2007 that it would be dissolved into its constituent divisions, and transferred operations soon after.
 The Alliance formally ceased to exist on February 11, 2011.
 EIA designated ECA to continue to develop standards for interconnect, passive and electro-mechanical (IP&E) electronic components under the ANSI-designation of EIA standards.
 All other electronic components standards will be managed by their respective sectors.

 The ECA merged with the National Electronic Distributors Association (NEDA) in 2011 to form the Electronic Components Industry Association (ECIA).
 However, the EIA standards brand will continue for IP&E standards within ECIA.

 EIA standards

 With the changing names of the EIA, the naming convention of the standards was also adapted.
 For example, a standard defining serial communication between computers and modems e.g. was originally drafted as a Recommended Standard, thus the "RS" RS-232.
 Later it was taken over by the EIA as EIA-232.
 Later this standard was managed by the TIA and the name was changed to the current TIA-232.
-Because the EIA was accredited by ANSI to help develop standards in its areas, these standards are often described as (e.g. ANSI TIA-232, or formerly as ANSI EIA/TIA-232).
+Some EIA standards also were branded as ECA standards.
+Because the EIA is accredited by ANSI as a Standards Developing Organization (SDO) to develop standards in certain areas, these standards are designated as (e.g. ANSI TIA-232, or formerly as ANSI EIA/TIA-232).
 As currently authorized, any ANSI standard designated at ANSI EIA-xxx is developed or managed by ECA (and, in the future, ECIA).